AdaptiveAILab/finn-domain-inference/README.md

 ### Data generation

 The Python scripts to generate the burger and allen-cahn data can be found in the `data` directory.
 In each of these directories, a `data_generation.py` and `simulator.py` script can be found.
 The former is used to generate train, extrapolation (ext), or test data.
-For details about the according data generation settings of each dataset, please refer to the corresponding data sections in the paper.
+For details about the according data generation settings of each dataset, please refer to the corresponding data sections in the [first FINN paper](https://proceedings.mlr.press/v162/karlbauer22a/karlbauer22a.pdf).